Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 7-day free trial on mobile

-Doesn’t offer dedicated router app
+Doesn’t have a dedicated router app

 Poorly-integrated FlashRouters app